 As the saying goes, knowledge is half the battle.
 Understanding the causes of procrastination will allow you to make a conscious effort to address the issue and nip it in the bud.

 Your personality can also play a part in procrastination.
-As a perfectionist, you could always be waiting for the ‘right time’ to do work — which often never comes.
-On the other hand, low confidence can lead a fear of failure, which causes you to second guess every decision and prevents you from taking action.
+As a perfectionist, you are always waiting for the ‘right time’ which never comes.
+On the other hand, low confidence leads to a fear of failure and second-guessing every decision, ultimately stopping you from taking any action.

 HOW TO AVOID PROCRASTINATION

 An effective way to avoid procrastination is to have a to-do list prioritizing your tasks for the day, week and month.
-For a task that is too overwhelming, break it down into smaller and more manageable chunks.
-Once you have the tasks (and subtask) listed down, set deadlines for each and every one of them so as to create a sense of urgency.
-With everything laid out, you will be able to get right down to business as soon as the day starts.
+If a task is too overwhelming, break it down into smaller and more manageable chunks.
+Once you have the tasks (and subtasks) listed down, set deadlines for each and every one of them to create a sense of urgency.
+With everything laid out, it should be much easier to avoid procrastination and get right down to business.

-Be sure to apply the same approach to your projects.
-In fact, you should have already established a timeline with milestones at the start of the design process.
+Apply the same approach to your projects.
+Make it a habit to establish a timeline with milestones at the start of a project.

 See also: Kickstarting Your Design Process

 Besides visualization, take some time to follow successful people on social media.
 Their success stories will motivate and inspire you to take action.
-Similarly, it’s a good idea to build strong relationships with other designers, since they can help encourage you and provide practical advice to avoid procrastination.
+Similarly, it’s a good idea to build strong relationships with other designers since they can encourage and provide you with practical advice to avoid procrastination.

-Sometimes, it’s better to ‘just do it’.
-A task might seem overwhelming at first glance, but you might find that it’s not as bad once you actually get down to it.
-At the same time, the inertia can be hard to overcome (as proven by Sir Isaac Newton).
-One approach is to dedicate a few minutes to kickstart the task.
-Once you start doing something, you will find that it’s easier to keep going.
+Sometimes, it’s better to just do it.
+A task might seem overwhelming at first glance, but not be as bad once you actually get down to it.
+Of course, inertia can be hard to overcome (as proven by Sir Isaac Newton).
+One suggestion is to dedicate a few minutes just to kickstart the task.
+Once you get started, it will probably be easier to get into the groove of things.

-If you’re working from home, you might find it hard to avoid all the distractions around you.
-As such, consider changing your work environment, especially during key projects.
+If you are working from home, it can be hard to avoid all the distractions around you.
+Consider changing your work environment, especially during key projects.
 A library or co-working space are great choices, since you will surround yourself with productive and like-minded people.
-Also, be sure to get enough sleep every day; it can be hard to stay focused if you’re low on energy.
+Also, be sure to get enough sleep every day; it can be hard to stay focused if you are sleepy and low on energy.

-Always ask yourself whether your choices and decisions are really getting you closer to your goals.
-Otherwise, you have to learn to say ‘no’ to those obligations.
-Remember, take care of yourself first before taking care of anyone else.
+Always ask yourself whether your choices and decisions are really getting you closer to success.
+Otherwise, you have to learn to say ‘no’ to various obligations.
+Remember, take care of yourself before taking care of anyone else.

-Speaking of goals, think about why you want to be a freelance graphic designer in the first place.
-If you’re really looking for success, then you shouldn’t be procrastinating at all.
+Speaking of goals, think hard about why you want to be a freelance graphic designer in the first place.
+If you are really looking for success, then you shouldn’t be procrastinating at all.
 Otherwise, perhaps it’s time to re-clarify your goals and decide whether freelancing is really right for you.